Staff profile

 About

 I am an Impact Officer based in the University Research Knowledge Exchange Office here at the University of Derby.
-I have been allocated to the College of Arts, Humanities and Education, where I work to support academics and researchers within the College on the topic of research impact.
-This includes planning impact into funding bids and projects from the outset, translating research into public engagement events, monitoring and evaluating the progress of these plans, and capturing robust evidence that impact has been achieved.
-I also provide training and resources about impact, its development, and its management, to colleagues.
-This aims to ensure the College and the University derive the maximum benefit from the exceptional work done by researchers at the University of Derby.
+I support academics and researchers in the College of Health and Humanities and the College of Science and Engineering on the topic of research impact.
+This includes planning impact into research project design and funding bids from the outset, engaging in policy impact at the local, regional and national level, translating research into public engagement events, supporting robust evaluation, and capturing meaningful evidence that impact has been achieved.
+My aim is to ensure the University derives the maximum benefit from the exceptional work done by researchers at the University of Derby.

-As well as my Impact Officer role, I am an academic researcher and archaeologist.
-My work focuses on elements of culture contact, colonisation and the societal impacts and ramifications of these experiences through time.
-I also study the physical properties of human material culture, investigating how people make things and how things make people.
-As an analyst of material culture, I particularly enjoy utilising theoretical frameworks which explore the how and why of material and artefact production and consumption, and contextualising my research with experimental archaeology, oral histories, traditional knowledge, and historic texts.
+I also study the physical properties of human material culture, investigating how people make things and how things make people by utilising robust theoretical frameworks that explore the how and why of material and artefact production and consumption.
+I have experience with microscopy, pXRF, SEM, LA ICP MS, and where appropriate, contextualise my research with experimental archaeology, oral histories, traditional knowledge, and historic texts.

 Teaching responsibilities

-As an Impact Officer, I provide training and resources designed to support the planning and embedding of impact into research projects with the aim of maximising their social and monetary value.
+As an Impact Officer, I provide training and resources designed to support the planning and embedding of impact into research projects with the aim of maximising their societal value.
 This can range from framing an initial funding bid, designing public engagement activities to disseminate research in a meaningful way, engaging with the UK Government, and impact evaluation.

 Professional interests